 23/ su neko // Wikimedia Commons

-Michigan prohibits tigers, leopards, cheetahs, lions, cougars, bears and wolf/dog hybrids.
-Several provisions are devoted to the regulation of wolf-dogs in memory of Angie Nickerson, a 5-year-old who was killed by the animal in 1989.
+Michigan devotes several provisions to the regulation of wolf-dogs in memory of Angie Nickerson, a 5-year-old who was killed by the animal in 1989.
 Her mother advocated for the passage of legislation to prevent future deaths by wolf-dogs and other potentially dangerous animals.

 24/ Max Pixel

-Mississippi residents must obtain permits to own certain exotic animals considered to be dangerous.
+Mississippi residents must obtain permits to own certain exotic animals considered dangerous.
 Before the permit is issued, the applicant must provide proof of liability insurance—$100,000 for each wild animal, up to a maximum of $1 million.
-Public zoos, university research facilities, governmental agencies, transient circuses and rehabilitation or sanctuary facilities may be exempted from having a permit if the exemption is approved by a commission.
+Public zoos, university research facilities, governmental agencies, transient circuses, and rehabilitation or sanctuary facilities may be exempted from the permit, if the exemption is approved by a commission.

 26/ BFS Man // Flickr

-Banned Pets: Unregistered dangerous wild animals including ocelot, leopard, monkey, tiger, bear, wolf, etc.
+- Banned pets: unregistered dangerous wild animals including ocelot, leopard, monkey, tiger, bear, wolf

 27/ BirdPhotos.com // Wikimedia Commons

-Montana prohibits the ownership of apes, bats, gibbons, raccoons, skunks, and alligators.
-Keeping more than one bear, large cat, or a hybrid of a wild animal is also banned without a permit.
+In Montana, keeping more than one bear, large cat, or a hybrid of a wild animal is banned without a permit.
 Permit and health certificates are required to bring certain animals into the state.

 28/ Public Domain Pictures

-Special permits are required for exotic animal ownership in Nebraska, but some animals are still not allowed (bears, tigers, leopards, wolves, and skunks).
+Special permits are required for exotic animal ownership in Nebraska, but some animals are still not allowed no matter what—namely, bears, tigers, leopards, wolves, and skunks.

 29/ Andy Morffew // Flickr

-Pet crocodiles are banned in Nevada, but if you happen to own an elephant, you’re within state law.
+Pet crocodiles are banned in Nevada, but if you own an elephant, you’re within state law.
 Explicitly prohibited animals include alligators, bats, coyotes, foxes, raccoons, and moose.

 30/ Max Pixel

-Like many other states, bears, tigers, leopards, monkeys, apes, wolves, poisonous reptiles, and monkeys are banned in New Hampshire.
-Permits are required for some but not all species—if you own a chinchilla, ferret, llama, sugar glider, camel or bison, you’re in the clear.
+Like many other states, New Hampshire bans bears, tigers, leopards, monkeys, apes, wolves, poisonous reptiles, and monkeys.
+Permits are required for some but not all species—if you own a chinchilla, ferret, llama, sugar glider, camel, or bison, you’re in the clear.